jamulussoftware/jamuluswebsite/wiki/en/en-Tips-Tricks-More.md

 ## Making a server status page

-With the `-m` command line argument a server statistic information can be generated to be put on a web page.
+With the `-m` command line argument, server statistic information can be generated to be put on a web page.

 Here is an example php script using the server status file to display the current server status on a html page (assuming the following command line argument to be used: `-m /var/www/stat1.dat`):